tatsuikeda/website_summarizer/README.md

 ## Disclaimer

 This tool is for educational and research purposes only.
 Always respect website terms of service and robots.txt files when scraping.
 Ensure you have permission to scrape and summarize content from the target website.
+When using cookie-based authentication, make sure you have the right to access and scrape the content behind the login.

 ## Getting a Human-Readable Summary